MohamedHassanNasr/emv/README.md

 mock.h can be useful reference to implement the terminal function, where transaction is started, ui mesage displayed, and online request getting handled, as well as L1 messaging.

-android nfc app (git@github.com:daddyofqq/nfc-reader.git) provides another perspective to implement L1 and Terminal.
+android nfc app (git@github.com:daddyofqq/nfc-reader.git) provides good reference in terms of how to integrate emv kernel into a real product.
+The android app has two modes.
+It can invoke emv kernel running in jni native, and also talk to a remote emv kernel through network.

 The crypto for RSA, SHA1 (and AES to add later) are currently using mbedtls library.
 You are welcome to choose whatever is available on your target platform.